-Section 1.1 Purpose.
-The purpose of the Plan is to assist the Company and its Affiliates in attracting and retaining selected individuals to serve as directors, officers, consultants, advisors, and employees of the Company and its Affiliates who will contribute to the Company's success and to achieve long-term objectives that will inure to the benefit of all shareholders of the Company through the additional incentive inherent in Awards granted hereunder.
+Section 1.1.
+Purpose.
+The purpose of the Plan is to assist the Company and its Affiliates in attracting and retaining selected individuals to serve as directors, officers, consultants, advisors, and employees of the Company and its Affiliates who will contribute to the Company's success and to achieve short-term and long-term objectives that will inure to the benefit of all shareholders of the Company through the additional incentive inherent in Awards granted hereunder.

-DEFINITIONS
+ARTICLE 2 DEFINITIONS

-- Section 2.1 "Affiliate" means any entity in an unbroken chain of entities beginning with the Company if, at the time of the grant of an Award, each of the entities other than the last entity in the unbroken chain owns stock (or beneficial ownership for non-corporate entities) possessing 50 percent or more of the total combined voting power of all classes of stock (or beneficial ownership for non-corporate entities) in one of the other entities in such chain. - Section 2.2 "Award" means any Option, Stock Appreciation Right, Restricted Stock, Performance Award, Other Share-Based Award, or any other right, interest or option related to Shares or other property (including cash) granted pursuant to the provisions of this Plan. - Section 2.3 "Award Agreement" shall mean any agreement between a Participant and the Company governing the grant of an Award under this Plan. - Section 2.4 "Board" shall mean the Board of Directors of the Company. - Section 2.5 "Change in Control" shall mean a "Change in the Ownership of the Company," a "Change in Effective Control of the Company," or a "Change in the Ownership of a Substantial Portion of the Assets of the Company," all as defined below: - (1) A "Change in the Ownership of the Company" occurs on the date that any one person, or more than one person acting as a group (within the meaning of Code Section 409A), acquires ownership of stock of the
+Section 2.1.
+"Affiliate" means any entity in an unbroken chain of entities beginning with the Company if, at the time of the grant of an Award, each of the entities other than the last entity in the unbroken chain owns stock (or beneficial ownership for non-corporate entities) possessing 50 percent or more of the total combined voting power of all classes of stock (or beneficial ownership for non-corporate entities) in one of the other entities in such chain.

+Section 2.2.
+"Award" means a grant of cash, Options, Stock Appreciation Rights, Restricted Stock, Performance Awards, Other Share-Based Awards, or any other right, interest or option related to Shares or other property (including cash) granted pursuant to the provisions of this Plan.

+Section 2.3.
+"Award Agreement" shall mean any written agreement between a Participant and the Company governing the grant of an Award under this Plan.

+Section 2.4.
+"Board" shall mean the Board of Directors of the Company.

+Section 2.5.
+"Change in Control" shall mean a "Change in the Ownership of the Company," a "Change in Effective Control of the Company," or a "Change in the Ownership of a Substantial Portion of the Assets of the Company," all as defined below:

-Company that, together with stock held by such person or group, constitutes more than fifty (50) percent of the total fair market value or total voting power of the stock of the Company.
+(1) A "Change in the Ownership of the Company" occurs on the date that any one person, or more than one person acting as a group (within the meaning of Code Section 409A), acquires ownership of stock of the Company that, together with stock held by such person or group, constitutes more than fifty (50) percent of the total fair market value or total voting power of the stock of the Company.
+However, if any one person, or more than one person acting as a group (within the meaning of Code Section 409A), is considered to own more than fifty (50) percent of the total fair market value or total voting power of the stock of the Company.
 However, if any one person, or more than one person acting as a group (within the meaning of Code Section 409A), is considered to own more than fifty (50) percent of the total fair market value or total voting power of the stock of the Company, the acquisition of additional stock by the same person or persons is not considered to cause a "Change in the Ownership of the Company."